adamsilver/maintainablecss.com-jekyll/_chapters/04-ids.md

 Summary: Don't use IDs as hooks for styling.

-[IDs overpower class names](http://www.w3.org/TR/css3-selectors/#specificity) by orders of magnitude, which is a problem when we need two hooks on a single element&mdash;which is something we'll cover in upcoming chapters.
+[IDs overpower class names](http://www.w3.org/TR/css3-selectors/#specificity) by orders of magnitude.
+This is a problem when we need two hooks on a single element&mdash;something we'll cover in upcoming chapters.

-To show you the ID problem in isolation imagine we want to override the colour of an element from red to blue.
+To demonstrate the problem in isolation imagine we want to override the colour of an element from *red* to *blue*.

 Here's the HTML using an ID: